kirei/hass-chargeamps/README.md

 ## Entities

 Each Chargeamps chargepoint connector will be represented as a sensor with the current status of the connector as the state.
+Each connector will also be represented as a switch that can be used to enable/disable the connector.

-### Additional attributes
+### Additional sensor attributes

 - `total_consumption_kwh`

+### Additional switch attributes

+- `max_current`

 ## Services